Arlington VA DUI Lawyer

 According to §18.2-266 (ii), driving under the influence of alcohol is unlawful.
 It doesn’t matter what amount of alcohol has been consumed.
 In §18.2-266 (iii), this unlawfulness extends to driving under the influence of narcotic drugs that are self-administered.

 It also states in 18.2-266 (iii) that using drugs in combination is illegal if it is likely that they will produce similar results, even if only taking one of the drugs alone would not have produced the same result.
-If any of these take place in Arlington, Virginia you may be charged with a DUI and you may need to find a DUI attorney to help you with your case.
+If any of these take place in Arlington, Virginia, you may be charged with a DUI, and you may need to find an Arlington DUI lawyer to help you with your case.

 Schedule A Free Case Consultation